A task is a single thing that can be done in one step.

 In Nozbe, you can share just one task with another space member or anyone in the world.
 Find out how to share singular tasks

 You can use hashtags to set additional parameters.
-Just type ‘#’ after a task’s name or hit the “#” button in the new task bar, and you will see a pop-up with all available options.
+Just type ‘#’ after a task’s name or hit the “#” button in the task input bar, and you will see a pop-up with all available options.

 If the list is too long, start typing the parameter’s name (e.g. ‘ap’ for ‘april’).
 The list of suggestions will be shorter and it will have only these options with given word or phrase.